Why are the Pennsylvania Dutch called so when they're actually German?

 The Pennsylvania Dutch (or German) language

 Pennsilfaanisch Deitsch or Deitsch for short, is, as we know, a unique German dialect.
-Like most languages that historically underwent an immigration, it developed its own unique inflections, sounds and pronunciations that made it different from its language of origin.
+Like most languages that travelled with immigration, it developed its own unique inflexions, sounds and pronunciations that made it different from its language of origin.

-In fact, speakers of standard German can for the most part, understand and communicate with speakers of Pennsylvania Dutch.
+In fact, speakers of standard Hochdeutsch German can, for the most part, understand and communicate with speakers of Pennsylvania Dutch.